master-q/masterq-docs/presentations/20170205_verifast_stm32/20170205_verifast_stm32.md

 * "NUCLEO-F091RC"
 * ARM Cortex-M0 CPU / 256 KB Flash / 32 KB SRAM
 * ADC / DAC / RTC / I2C / USART / SPI / CAN / HDMI CEC
-* Able to flash fiwmware and debug it using GDB
+* Able to download fiwmware and debug it using GDB
 * Thanks a lot, STMicroelectronics!

 # How to run application? #Windows